nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 8. Data should be stored locally in a human editable text file.
 9. Data should not be stored using an external database management system (DBMS)
 10. File size of the data should not exceed 1GB (should be stored in a space saving manner)
-11. App should be an executable (Double clicked or can be run using the “java -jar” command).
+11. App should be an executable (Double clicked or can be run using the `java -jar` command).

 *{More to be added}*